Forest Hall School is committed to ensuring all students feel safe at School. We work actively to prevent any behaviour that is deemed as bullying.

 - Being picked on because of their religion, gender or race.

-This information has been designed by the Senior Student Leadership Team and Staff at Forest Hall School to help students who are affected by bullying.
+This information has been designed by the Student Executive Team (SET) and Staff at Forest Hall School to help students who are affected by bullying.

 What do you do if you are being bullied?